The role of the CFO and requirements for finance teams have become increasingly complex in recent years.

 By working closely with the CEO, the CFO can help to shape the company’s strategy, identify growth opportunities, and ensure you allocate financial resources effectively.

 CFOs can no longer operate in a silo, focused solely on financial reporting and compliance.
 You need to be a strategic partner to the business, working closely with other executives to make key business decisions, drive performance and create value.

-As the CEO’s closest ally, you drive growth, manage risk, and optimize financial performance.
+As the CEO’s closest ally, you drive growth, manage risk, and optimise financial performance.
 With your unique blend of financial expertise and business acumen, you’re well-positioned to play a critical role in driving success.